YosysHQ/eqy/docs/source/config.rst

 .................

-The ``join`` command operates on a multi-bit wires and groups all bits from such a net into the same primary partition.
+The ``join`` command operates on a multi-bit wires and groups all bits from such a net into the same fragment.

 The ``nojoin`` command prevents further ``join`` commands from matching the given nets.